paraskuk/Expenses-Kotlin-Android-App/README.md

 ![img_5.png](img_5.png)
 ***
 ### Exiting the App
-- User can exit the app by clicking on the exit button.
+- User can exit the app by clicking on the exit button in the top left corner menu
 ***